Personal Airbag Vests and Jackets - Making an impact, in a good way

 In terms of protection, there's no difference between the vest and the jacket.
 The shape of the airbag is the same on the vest as the jacket.
 They provide equal coverage.

 The first thing to ask yourself is whether you're looking for an airbag jacket to replace your regular gear, or something to wear over the top of your current jacket.

 An airbag vest worn over the top of a traditional jacket will stop your jacket from 'riding up' or being stripped off, exposing skin during an accident.

-Some riders want Hi-Viz and reflective stripes, while others prefer something that looks just like a regular bikers jacket.
+Some riders want to be easily seen in traffic so go for the Hi-Viz and reflective stripes, while others prefer something that looks just like a regular bikers jacket.
+There are airbag vests that cover all the options.

-There are waterproof or lightweight rain-proof models available.
+Waterproof or lightweight rain-proof models are available.
 Some have removable winter linings.
 Other optional extras include a separate additional waterproof lining, and chest and back protectors.

 The wired cord separates completely from the jacket - you will not be dragged with a bike or horse in the event of an accident.